saramagdalinski/ESLint-Study/README.md

 * **RQ1:** How prevalent is the adoption of ESLint among open-source TypeScript Projects, and how strict are their configurations?
 * **RQ2:** Do TypeScript projects that use ESLint exhibit lower bug-fix ratios compared to those that do not?
-* **RQ3:** Is there a relationship between the strictness of a project's ESLint configuration and its bug-fix activity?
+* **RQ3:** Is there a relationship between the strictness of a project’s ESLint configuration and its bug-fix activity?
-* **RQ4:** For a subset of bug-fix commits, what fraction are "linter-preventable" under a project's actual config vs. a standard config?
+* **RQ4:** For a subset of bug-fix commits, what fraction are linter-preventable under (a) the project's actual config (if available) and (b) a standard TypeScript ESLint config?

 ---